PanicStation.org

 Do not do these things

-- Do not sign a form agreeing to a repayment plan or “authorising deductions” until you understand what happened and the amounts.
+• Do not sign anything agreeing to a deduction or repayment plan before you understand the amount, reason, and dates.

-- Do not “even it up yourself” (for example by reducing hours, refusing duties, or taking cash) — it can create a separate disciplinary issue.
+• Do not try to “even it up” by reducing your hours, refusing duties, or taking money or goods.

 What to do now

-- Capture the evidence (2 minutes).
-Save a copy of the payslip, note the pay period, and screenshot/photograph the deduction line(s).
-If you have previous payslips, pull the last 2–3 and mark what changed.
+1. Save the evidence.
+Keep the payslip, note the pay period and pay date, and save screenshots or photos of the deduction line.
+If you have previous payslips, compare the last 2 or 3 and mark what changed.

-- Ask payroll for a written breakdown today.
-Use a short message like: “Please confirm what this deduction is for, the legal/contractual basis for it, how it was calculated, and whether it will happen again next pay.”
-Ask for any reference number if it’s a formal order.
+3. Ask payroll for a written breakdown today.
+Send a short message: “Please confirm what this deduction is for, the legal, contractual, or written-authorisation basis for it, how it was calculated, the period it relates to, and whether it will happen again next pay.”

 What can wait

-- You do not need to decide today whether to make a tribunal claim—first get the deduction identified and documented.
+• You do not need to decide today whether to make a tribunal claim, unless a deadline may already be close; first identify the deduction and get it documented.

-- You do not need to confront your manager in person; payroll/HR can usually clarify faster and with a paper trail.
+• You do not need to confront your manager in person; payroll or HR can usually clarify the pay record faster.

-- You do not need to calculate every historical payslip right now—start with the current pay period and the first date the deduction appeared.
+• You do not need to audit every payslip you have ever had today; start with the current pay period and the first payslip where the deduction appeared.

 Important reassurance